-The 'shell' has noseweight, to give it enough momentum and aerodynamic stability to clear the fins if fired sideways out of the fuselage, or to clear the vehicle's base wake region of dead air if fired rearwards.
+The 'shell' has noseweight, to give it enough momentum and aerodynamic stability to clear the fins, or the vehicle's base wake region if deployed rearwards.

-- The drogue can be tightly packed inside the shell, keeping its cross-sectional area to a minimum, which is important for reducing the snatch-load. - The shell encloses the drogue, and can be made of insulated material to shield the drogue from the heat of expulsion. - This system has been tried successfully on all sizes of vehicle: model rocket, small HPR, and much larger.
+- The drogue can be tightly packed inside the shell, keeping its cross-sectional area to a minimum, which is important for reducing the snatch-load. - The shell encloses the drogue, and can be made of insulated material to shield the drogue from the heat.

-- Slightly higher complexity. - The shell is jettisoned completely, so it must be designed to have a low terminal velocity for the safety of people on the ground below: fit it with its own streamer if necessary.
+- Slightly higher complexity. - The shell is jettisoned completely, so it must be designed to have a low terminal velocity for the safety of people on the ground below: fit it with its own streamer.